ContactExplorer: Contact Coverage-Guided Exploration for General-Purpose Dexterous Manipulation: The Contact Coverage Counter Design

-where $f(\cdot)$ denotes the decoder, $b_{i}$ is the $i$-th latent dimension of the latent code, and $\lambda$ is a hyperparameter.
-This first term is a standard autoencoder reconstruction loss, and the second term drives each dimension away from $0.5$ to be closer to either $0$ or $1$.
-We then binarize $\mathbf{b}$ via thresholding at $0.5$ and project it to a compact $H$-bit hash using SimHash~\cite{SimHash} with a fixed random projection matrix.
-The resulting hash is a discrete state index $s \in \{0, \ldots, 2^{H} - 1\}$, enabling tractable tracking of contact coverage across semantically similar object states while preserving computational efficiency.
+where $\hat{\mathbf{s}^{\text{obj}}}$ is the reconstruction of $\mathbf{s}^{\text{obj}}$, $z_{i}$ is the $i$-th latent dimension of the latent code.
+We then binarize $\mathbf{z}$ via thresholding at $0.5$ and project it to a compact $H$-bit hash using SimHash~\cite{SimHash} with a fixed random projection matrix.
+The resulting hash is a discrete state index $s \in \{0, \ldots, 2^{H} - 1\}$.
+This enables tracking of contact coverage across semantically similar object states.
+The autoencoder is trained jointly with policy optimization.
+During the interaction, each contact event updates the counter $\mathbf{C}_{s,f,k}$ corresponding to the inferred state cluster $s$ (Section~\ref{sec:ccc}).

-The autoencoder is trained end-to-end alongside the PPO update.
-Whenever a contact event occurs, we first compute the object state's hash code to identify its cluster index $s$, then update the corresponding contact counter $\mathbf{C}_{s,f,k}$ as specified in Section~\ref{sec:ccc}.